vtourraine/blog/blog.tu.md

 ## Roadmap

 - Post thumbnails
-- Draft folder for unlisted articles
 - Enable syntax coloring only on “code” tagged articles
 - Add tag-based index
 - Smarter year indexes (a.k.a. template for templates)

+## v2.3

+- [x] Draft folder for unprocessed articles
+- [ ] Draft folder for processed but unlisted articles

 ## v2.2